SLS-BRD: A system-level approach to seeking generalised feedback Nash equilibria: Noncooperative games and best-response dynamics

 where $\mathcal{S}_{\mathcal{G}}$ is some global constraint set shared by all players.
 Moreover, $\mathcal{S}^p$ and $\mathcal{S}_{\mathcal{G}}$ are both compact convex sets and they satisfy $\mathcal{S}_{\mathcal{G}} \cap (\mathcal{S}^1 \times \cdots \times \mathcal{S}^{N_P}) \neq \emptyset$. \end{enumerate} \end{assumption} Under Assumption \ref{as: Nash_Equilbrium_Existence}, a generalisation of the Kakutani fixed-point theorem ensures that $\mathcal{G}$ has a GNE, that is, $\Omega_{\mathcal{G}} \ne \emptyset$ \cite{Glicksberg1952}.
 In practice, these conditions consider each objective to have a unique optimal value, while imposing the feasible set of strategies to be nonempty and coupled only through a common constraint.
 Although restrictive, these assumptions still cover a broad class of problems of practical relevance.

 We investigate algorithms for solving $\mathcal{G}$.
 A direct computation of a GNE is equivalent to solving $N_P$ optimisation problems simultaneously, as implied by Definition \ref{def: Nash_Equilbrium}.
 Such an approach would require players to be coordinated and their objectives to be public.
 Conversely, we consider adaptive procedures in which the players learn their GNE strategies independently.
 In this direction, consider that $\mathcal{G}$ admits episodic repetitions, and let $s_k \coloneqq (s_k^1, \ldots, s_k^{N_P})$ be the strategy profile taken by players $\mathcal{P}$ at the $k$-th episode.
-A prototypical learning procedure for equilibrium seeking is outlined in Algorithm \ref{alg: PrototypicalLD}, where \begin{itemize} \item $T^p : \mathcal{S}^p \times \mathcal{S}^{-p} \rightrightarrows \mathcal{S}^p$ describes how the $p$-th player updates its strategy, based on its opponents' predicted next actions and given its individual objective;
+A prototypical learning routine for equilibrium seeking is outlined in Algorithm \ref{alg: PrototypicalLD}, with \begin{itemize} \item $T^p : \mathcal{S}^p \times \mathcal{S}^{-p} \rightrightarrows \mathcal{S}^p$ describing how the $p$-th player updates its strategy, based on a prediction of its opponents' next actions, given its individual objective; \item $R^p : \mathcal{S} \rightrightarrows \mathcal{S}^{-p}$ describing how the $p$-th player predicts its opponents' strategies for the next episode, based on the strategy profile currently being played. \end{itemize} Algorithm \ref{alg: PrototypicalLD} belongs to the class of fixed-point methods: Its termination implies that $s^{\star}$ is a fixed-point of both $T^p$ and $R^p$, that is, $s^{\star} \in T^p(s^{p^{\star}}, R^p(s^{\star})) \subseteq T^p(s^{p^{\star}}, s^{-p^{\star}})$.
+In its general form, it is difficult to establish the conditions (and convergence rates) for these learning dynamics to approach an equilibrium.
+In this work, we build upon a specific yet fundamental instance of this algorithm: The best-response dynamics (BRD).
+This routine is overviewed in the following.